 - Teachers that have been qualified for at least a year (excluding NQT’s) but have never taught

-Many Teachers who have joined the programme share the same concerns when it comes to getting back into the classroom.
-The most common aspects are:
+Many teachers who have joined the programme share the same concerns when it comes to getting back into the classroom.
+The most common anxieties are: